Below are some commonly asked vivisection related questions and answers. To read NZ specific Q and As go here.

 Aren’t all medicines and drugs really risky to take then?
 If their safety has been shown via unreliable, inaccurate animal tests?

 No that isn’t necessarily true, unless you’re using a pharmaceutical that is new/just come out of the experimental stage, it will be safe because it already had years of being used on humans!
 The real trial is when they get released into the market and get used on humans – we are essentially the test subjects.

 There are also clinical trials that are done before products reach the market, these will show the immediate effects in humans but not the long-term effects.

 Pharmaceuticals are different from cosmetics and cleaning products etc. As it is near impossible to avoid the products/boycott them because there isn’t another option we would never advise someone not to use a medicine that could make them better because it was tested on animals in the past.
 We need to restructure the entire system so that both animals and humans are safer.
 Prevention is also a really important factor - more time and resources should be going into that!

 What about vivisection for animals?
 Like veterinary research?

-Whole animal dissections would be the main opposition we have with dissections (we are not particularly concerned with waste products, i.e. offal from the freezing works, at this stage).
-There are so many other methods available, like virtual learning, books, models etc. Animals don’t need to be sacrificed for their anatomy to be learnt by high school students.
+From amazing virtual learning, books and sophisticated models to computer models, the animal-free options are endless!
+Animals don’t need to be sacrificed for their anatomy to be learnt by high school students.
 A good example of an alternative being used in NZ is at CPIT where they show a film on a rat being dissected so that they no longer have to use live rats.